Croxleyboy/IntuneAutomateMobile/README.md

 A ready-to-use automation toolkit built using:

 - **x1 SharePoint List**
-- **Microsoft Power Automate**
+- **x6 Microsoft Power Automate Flows**
-- **Microsoft Power Application**
+- **x1 Microsoft Power Application**
-- **Microsoft Intune**
+- **Microsoft Intune/Entra data**

-Our goal is to **simplify access to Intune data** be that as a manager or It Admin and improve quick access to compliance, Licensing, Applications registered, policies deployed and device status — all while leveraging tools you already have in Microsoft 365.
+Our goal is to **simplify access to Intune data** and gain quick insights as a Manager or IT Admin - Improve quick access to compliance, Licensing, Applications registered, policies deployed and device status — all while leveraging tools you already have in Microsoft 365.

 ---

 ## ✅ **GitHub**

 This repository currently includes **Three directories** to help you deploy in your environment: Setup guide, Power platform solution, SharePoint List (data source).
+Start with the guide to become familiar with the steps required to deploy.

 ### 1. Compliance
 - Check-In with your compliance insights to see the status of your devices.
 Allows you make quick decisions.